One-Pot Creamy Tuscan Pasta

 Instructions

 Heat olive oil in a large pot over medium heat.
-Add garlic and cook 30 seconds until fragrant.
+Add red pepper flakes and cook 30 seconds to bloom in the oil — this infuses the whole dish with warmth.
+Add shallot and cook 2 minutes until softened.

 Add pasta, broth, and cream.
 Stir well to submerge pasta.
 Bring to a boil, then reduce to medium-low.
 Cover and simmer 14 minutes, stirring every 5 minutes to prevent sticking.

 Remove lid.
 Stir in spinach and parmesan until spinach wilts and cheese melts.
-Season with salt, pepper, and red pepper flakes.
+Season with salt and pepper.
+Finish with lemon zest, torn fresh basil, and a drizzle of good extra virgin olive oil.

 Serve immediately.
 The sauce thickens as it sits.